iiegor/chrome-material/internal/README.md

 # internal
-Here are located the internal elements/resources that are rendered into the webview.
+Here are located the internal resources that are exposed via the ``internal://`` protocol.